augusthottie/miss-you-app/README.md

 ## Push Notifications

-The app supports Firebase Cloud Messaging for sending push notifications to iOS and Android devices.
-Device tokens are stored in the database and used to send notifications.
+The app uses Firebase Cloud Messaging (FCM) for sending push notifications to the iOS app.
+Device tokens are registered when users sign up through the iOS app and are stored in the database.

+### Docker Limitation
+> ⚠️ **Important**: FCM notifications cannot be tested when running the backend in Docker because Firebase Cloud Messaging requires direct communication with Apple's push notification servers, which is not supported in containerized environments.
+For testing notifications, deploy the backend to a cloud service like Railway, Heroku, or similar platforms.

 ## Development